-Correlation Between Lind Capital and Maryland Tax
+Correlation Between Lind Capital and Maryland Tax-free

-Can any of the company-specific risk be diversified away by investing in both Lind Capital and Maryland Tax at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Lind Capital and Maryland Tax into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Lind Capital and Maryland Tax-free at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Lind Capital and Maryland Tax-free into the same portfolio, which is an essential part of the fundamental portfolio management process.

-0.98 | Correlation Coefficient |
+0.87 | Correlation Coefficient |

-The 3 months correlation between Lind and Maryland is 0.98.
+The 3 months correlation between Lind and Maryland is 0.87.
 Overlapping area represents the amount of risk that can be diversified away by holding Lind Capital Partners and Maryland Tax Free Bond in the same portfolio, assuming nothing else is changed.
 The correlation between historical prices or returns on Maryland Tax Free and Lind Capital is a relative statistical measure of the degree to which these equity instruments tend to move together.
-The correlation coefficient measures the extent to which returns on Lind Capital Partners are associated (or correlated) with Maryland Tax.
+The correlation coefficient measures the extent to which returns on Lind Capital Partners are associated (or correlated) with Maryland Tax-free.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of Maryland Tax Free has no effect on the direction of Lind Capital i.e., Lind Capital and Maryland Tax go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of Maryland Tax Free has no effect on the direction of Lind Capital i.e., Lind Capital and Maryland Tax-free go up and down completely randomly.

 Time Period | 3 Months [change] |